 These choices determine what Blue wears.

-Solution Level 2:
+Solution Level 2: This should have been for level 1.

 Mr. Green must be wearing blue pants because he cannot wear green and his shirt is already red.
 Mr. Red must be wearing a green shirt and Mr. Blue must be wearing red pants.